MIRA: Medical Time Series Foundation Model for Real-World Health Data: Methodology

 \subsection{Model Training}

 \paragraph{Medical Pretraining Dataset.} To support generalizable and clinically relevant time series modeling, we curate a large pretraining corpus spanning over 454 billion time points from various real-world healthcare settings.
 The dataset collection includes signals from ICUs a nd operating rooms, pediatric critical care, long-term sleep and mental health monitoring, and population-level epidemiological surveillance.
 All data are drawn from publicly available clinical datasets, including MIMIC-III~\citep{johnson2016mimic}, MIMIC-IV~\citep{johnson2020mimic}, PTB-XL~\citep{wagner2020ptb}, Sleep-EDF~\citep{kemp2000analysis}, and the WAVES Pediatric Waveform Database~\citep{miller2023waves}.
+To enable the model to acquire general knowledge, we resumed training from the Time-MoE checkpoint.
 A full summary of included datasets and the pre-processing applied is provided in Appendix~\ref{appendix:pretraining_dataset}.

 \paragraph{Loss Function.} Training large-scale medical time series models requires balancing predictive accuracy, numerical stability, and sparse expert utilization.
 To ensure robustness against outliers and noisy measurements common in clinical data, we employ the Huber loss $\mathcal{L}_{\text{Huber}}$ over autoregressive multi-horizon predictions: